linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

 ---
 slug: connect-to-a-mysql-or-mariadb-database
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to remotely connect to your MySQL or MariaDB database using the command line."
+description: "Learn how to remotely connect to your MySQL or MariaDB database using the command line.
+Included in the guide are the database configuration steps to allow remote connections from a specific user."
-og_description: "Learn how to remotely connect to your MySQL or MariaDB database using the command line."
+og_description:  "Learn how to remotely connect to your MySQL or MariaDB database using the command line.
+Included in the guide are the database configuration steps to allow remote connections from a specific user."
 keywords: ['mysql connect to database','mariadb connect to database','mysql connect remote database','how to connect to mysql database']
-tags: ['mysql', 'mariadb']
+tags: ['mysql']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-07-21
+published: 2021-08-20
 modified_by:
   name: Nathaniel Stickman
 title: "Connect to a MySQL or MariaDB Database"